-If your case is filed in Hennepin County Family Court and you are not represented by an attorney, then your motion must be screened by a Family Law Facilitator before a hearing date will be set.
-(Except: Screening is not required for "ex pro" child support motions where the County Child Support Office is involved in the case.)
-The screening process does not mean that the judge or referee will automatically grant your motion.
-The motion will be decided based on the law, the evidence, and the legal arguments of all of the parties involved in the case.
+If your case is filed in Hennepin County Family Court and you are not represented by an attorney, then your forms must be screened by the Family Justice Center Self-Help Center before a hearing date will be set.
+(Exception: Screening is not required for "ex pro" child support motions where the County Child Support Office is involved in the case.)
+The screening process does not mean that the judge or referee will automatically grant your requests.
+The case will be decided based on the law, the evidence, and the legal arguments of all of the parties involved in the case.

 Get these papers together:

-- The forms for your motion (or response to a motion sent to you).
+- The forms you plan to file with the court.
 These must be filled out to the best of your ability.
-If you have questions that keep you from finishing the forms, please make an appointment with the Family Court Self Help Center by calling (612) 596-8519.
+If you have questions that keep you from finishing the forms, please call the Family Court Self-Help Center at (612) 596-8519.